- ZERO EMISSION HYDROGEN

 achieved but higher than the current benchmark.
 It is a useful stepping stone to medium range ferries and

 combined with wind power could be the winning

 combination.
 Comparing the two technologies will be

 interesting.
-For sure, the solar powered ferries will be less
+For sure, the solar powered ferries will be safer

 and wind powered vessels do not need big hydrogen tanks next

 ships to fill up from.
 They do not need trucks to deliver the